 Getting your RV Ready to Go Out for a Rental

 I found one of the hardest parts of getting started in the RV rental business was cleaning up and removing many of our personal belongings.
-You can leave as many or as little personal belongings for the renters to use.
+You can leave as many or as few personal belongings for the renters to use.
 Some people remove everything and require renters to bring their own pillows blankets and linens.
-This makes the cleaning and sanitizing much easier.
+This makes cleaning and sanitizing much easier.

 However, I supply everything you need to go camping.
 I advertise that this is our personal trailer, and the renter has access to all the dishes and kitchen appliances, lemons, and bedding.
-I did however, remove all of our personal clothes, toys and other camping gear.
+I did, however, remove all of our personal clothes, toys, and other camping gear.

 In addition, you will need to supply the renter with hoses and electric hookups.
 Frequently, renters are new to RVing and need instructions and signs to help them remember how to fill and empty tanks.